Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Summary and Conclusions

 \section{Summary and Conclusions}

 We have presented the first results from a systematic survey to probe the timing and morphology of \ion{He}{2} reionization in the IGM, dubbed the Helium Reionization Survey (HERS).
-The core of its first public data release\footnotemark[\ref{note:hers}] is a sample of 17 homogeneously reduced high-quality \textit{HST} far-UV quasar spectra probing intergalactic \ion{He}{2} Ly$\alpha$ absorption at $2.3<z<3.5$, collected in various programs before \textit{HST} Cycle~20.
+The core of its first public data release\footref{note:hers} is a sample of 17 homogeneously reduced high-quality \textit{HST} far-UV quasar spectra probing intergalactic \ion{He}{2} Ly$\alpha$ absorption at $2.3<z<3.5$, collected in various programs before \textit{HST} Cycle~20.
 For a subset of 10 \ion{He}{2} sightlines we have analyzed complementary Keck/HIRES and VLT/UVES spectra of the coeval \ion{H}{1} Ly$\alpha$ forest.
-Our results and their implications can be summarized as follows: \begin{enumerate} \item The \ion{He}{2} effective optical depth increases with redshift between $z=2.3$ ($\tau_\mathrm{eff,HeII}\simeq 1$) and $z=3.4$ ($\tau_\mathrm{eff,HeII}\simeq 4$), but with significant sightline-to-sightline variance at $z>2.7$ (Fig.~\ref{fig:he2tau}).
-On the adopted scale $\Delta z=0.04$ ($\simeq 10$ proper Mpc at $z=3$) many sightlines reveal surprisingly low \ion{He}{2} absorption ($\tau_\mathrm{eff,HeII}\simeq 3$) out to $z=3.5$.
-All measurements have been corrected for COS detector gain sag (Appendix~\ref{sect:backgroundappendix}), and a battery of tests has been conducted to ensure the robustness of our estimate of the detector background that is critical to our analysis (Section~\ref{sect:he2datared}).
-In particular, we have confirmed the reality of large-scale low-level \ion{He}{2} transmission with a novel technique to detect faint source flux via COS pulse height statistics that are insensitive to systematic background subtraction errors (Appendix~\ref{sect:phaappendix}).
+Our results and their implications can be summarized as follows: \begin{enumerate} \item The \ion{He}{2} effective optical depth increases with redshift between $z=2.3$ ($\tau_\mathrm{eff,HeII}\simeq 1$) and $z=3.4$ ($\tau_\mathrm{eff,HeII}\ga 4.5$), but with significant sightline-to-sightline variance at $z>2.7$ (Fig.~\ref{fig:he2tau}).
+On the adopted scale $\Delta z=0.04$ ($\simeq 10$ proper Mpc at $z=3$) many sightlines reveal surprisingly low \ion{He}{2} absorption ($\tau_\mathrm{eff,HeII}\simeq 3$--4) out to $z=3.5$.
+We have carefully recalibrated the COS background including a correction for scattered light, and a battery of tests has been conducted to ensure its robustness that is critical to our analysis (Appendix~\ref{sect:backgroundappendix}).